 8. Student Loan Debt Impairs Ability to Start New Businesses

 When you graduate with student loan debt, the financial pressures hinder your ability to start a new business.
-According to ASA’s “Life Delayed” report, more than half of those surveyed said student loan debt was either the deciding factor or had a considerable impact on their career field choices.
+More than half of those surveyed in ASA’s “Life Delayed” report said that student loan debt was either the deciding factor or had a considerable impact on their career field choices.
 Of those who wanted to start a small business, 61 percent of those surveyed said their student loans affected their ability to start their own company.

 9. Student Loan Debt Delays Marriage and Kids